jeffreysorgen/golf-club-sensors/README.md

 - First, enable the Gyro to read and print all data points, (gX, gY, gZ) _**(Current Step)**_
 - Change data points to INTEGERS _**(Current Step)**_
 - Next, print data point plus millis, (gX, gY, gZ, gT) _**(Current Step)**_
+  - Trying to figure out how to include millis now...
 - Next, print data point only after each 100ms
 - Next, set **threshold** to record data only when motion is faster.
 (When it's not _Still_.)
 - Next, set millis to zero for first data point